SFDO-Tooling/CumulusCI/docs/dev.rst

 One drawback of this approach is that developers need to handle the diffs in the ``meta.xml`` files by either ignoring them, or committing them as part of their work in a feature branch.

-Example: The diffs come from a scenario of Package B, which extends Package A. When a new production release of Package A is published, the ``update_dependencies`` task for Package B installs the new version.
+For example, the diffs come from a scenario of Package B, which extends Package A.
+When a new production release of Package A is published, the ``update_dependencies`` task for Package B installs the new version.
 When metadata is then retrieved from the org, the ``meta.xml`` files reference the new version while the repository's ``meta.xml`` files reference an older version.

 The main difference between this situation and one where the ``meta.xml`` file is automatically cleaned is that avoiding the diffs in ``meta.xml`` files is a convenience for developers rather than a requirement for builds and releases.